TorinW/DataScience_UoM_19/README.md

  2. "Is working more hours increase the average income?"

- µh – Mean of average icome for individuals working more than 2600 hours
+ µh – Mean of average income for individuals working more than 2600 hours
- µl- Mean ofaverage icome for individuals working less than 2600 hours
+ µl- Mean of average income for individuals working less than 2600 hours